Pharmaceutical Affairs Act

 Article 34

 A pharmacy shall obtain a pharmacy license and shall have the status and the name of the managing person thereof marked at a conspicuous place in the pharmacy.
-The provisions of the first Paragraph of the Article 27 hereof shall apply mutatis mutandis to the registration of its establishment and/or alteration of particulars registered.
+The provisions of the first paragraph of Article 27 hereof shall apply mutatis mutandis to the registration of its establishment and/or alteration of particulars registered.

 Article 35